encointer/book/src/infrastructure-collator-setup.md

 To generate an authority key, please choose a [polkadot wallet](https://polkadot.network/ecosystem/wallets/) and follow the steps to generate and secure a new account.
 In the following, we assume that you use a browser extension to keep your authority key safe.

+Caveats:
+* Do not use pure proxies as authorities if you want to claim compensation from the collator bounty [Kusama Bounty 20](https://kusama.subsquare.io/treasury/bounties/20) because payouts will go to asset hub, where your pure proxy won't exist.

+### Set Onchain Identity

+It is good practice to identify yourself on-chain, at least with some recognizable pseudonym.
+If you aspire for an invulnerable slot, this is mandatory.
+Encointer community collators must identify themselves with the community name.
+Moreover, we expect invulnerables to provide a [matrix handle](https://matrix.org/) as a way to contact you.

+Use [Kusama People Identity](https://wiki.polkadot.com/learn/learn-identity/) for this.
+You're free to use sub-identities for your collator authorities if you prefer.
+We do not require judgement for collator identities.
+You'll need at least 0.1 KSM on your authority account on Kusama People Chain to pay for the fees and deposits.
+Learn how to [teleport KSM](https://wiki.polkadot.com/learn/learn-teleport/) to Kusama People.

 ### Rotate Session Key

 The best way to rotate session keys is to let the collator itself do this.
 The `author_rotateKeys` rpc call will generate a new key and print the public key.
 On your collator machine, run the following command: